PeterSchuld/Deforestation_Exploration/README.md

 # Deforestation_Exploration
-Project No.1 in the Udacity SQL Nanodegree Program.
+Project No.1 in the Udacity Nanodegree Program.

 We’re data analysts for ForestQuery, a non-profit organization. on a mission to reduce deforestation around the world and which raises awareness about this important environmental topic.